bjaxqq/resonance/README.md

-# resonate
+# resonance

-**resonate** is a web application that allows users to visualize the most popular Spotify songs in different countries.
+**resonance** is a web application that allows users to visualize the most popular Spotify songs in different countries.
 The app uses a 3D globe to represent countries, and users can search for a country to highlight it and see its top tracks in real time.

 ## Features